-At Lake Geneva and Burlington OMS, we provide the finest oral and maxillofacial surgical care by treating our patients as we would our own families.
+At Lake Geneva OMS, we provide the finest oral and maxillofacial surgical care by treating our patients as we would our own families.
 For more than 40 years, we have remained on the leading edge in oral and maxillofacial surgery in order to provide optimal care.

 We have created a professional environment staffed by Board Certified Doctors, each having achieved Diplomate status from the American Board of Oral and Maxillofacial Surgery.
 Our friendly, caring demeanor, excellent staff, and superb training allow us to provide the best care possible.

 As part of our service to the community, we are on staff with the Trauma Teams at the following hospitals:

 - Northwestern Medicine Huntley Hospital

 This surgery specialty involves both dental and medical education, giving our Doctors the ability to manage both functional and aesthetic problems with the teeth, jaws, mouth, and facial bones.
 Oral & Maxillofacial Surgery involves the diagnosis and surgical management of diseases, soft and hard tissue defects, injuries and deformities involving the mouth, jaws, teeth and facial bones.

 The education required to integrate these disciplines of Dentistry and Medicine is extremely rigorous.
 Four years of college are followed by another six or more years of dental and medical school.
 The doctors must complete an intensive, postdoctoral hospital-based surgical residency.
 Graduate Medical Evaluation requires the doctors to spend a significant amount of time rotating through hospital services, including Internal Medicine, General Surgery, Plastic Surgery, Head and Neck Surgery, Neurosurgery, Trauma Surgery, Anesthesia, and Radiology.

 What is a Diplomate of the American Board of Oral & Maxillofacial Surgery?